dboston528/php-ish/README.md

 Practicing with php

-# run a quick server on a mac
+# run a quick php server on a mac
-`python -m SimpleHTTPServer 8000  `
+`php -S localhost:9000  `